Respiratory License Renewal – Alaska

 Alaska does not currently require respiratory therapists to be licensed.
 Instead, you only have to provide proof that you have completed a respiratory program at a college or university.
 According to the American Association for Respiratory Care, licensure is under review.

-How many CEUs does Alaska require?
+How much continuing education does Alaska require?

 There is no continuing education requirement.